lerna/lerna/website/docs/api-reference/configuration.md

 # Nx.json

-This configuration is only relevant if you have `useNx: true` in your `lerna.json`.

 > NOTE: "{projectRoot}" and "{workspaceRoot}" are special syntax supported by the task-runner, which will be appropriately interpolated internally when the command runs.
 You should therefore not replace "{projectRoot}" or "{workspaceRoot}" with fixed paths as this makes your configuration less flexible.

 ```json title="nx.json"